ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/project_documentation.md

 As well as a description of the project, it might include examples using your code or references to other associated projects.
 This file can be any text type, including `.txt`, `.md`, and `.rst`, and can be associated with your automated documentation.

-We suggest the following for a good README:
+The following are suggestions for a good README:

 - Short statement of intent.
 - Longer description describing the problem that your project solves and how it solves it.